lTheMightyMl/Jozve/Jozve.md

 ## Classes of optimization problems
 `image`
 There are many different types of optimization problems (linear programming, quadratic programming, nonlinear programming, semidefinite programming, integer programming, geometric programming, mixed linear binary integer programming, etc.).
-As these names could all get confusing, we instead classify probme
+As these names could all get confusing, we instead classify problems by focusing on two dimensions:
+* constrained vs. unconstrained
+* convex vs. nonconvex

 ## Constrained vs. Unconstrained
 `image`
 In an unconstrained optimization problem, every point $x \in \mathbb{R}^n$ is feasible, so we only focus on minimizing $f(x)$.